oemof/oemof-solph/doc/installation_and_setup.rst

 For further information refer to https://packaging.python.org/en/latest/installing/#install-pip-setuptools-and-wheel.

-In order to install a package using pip execute the following and substitute package_name by the desired package:
+In order to install a package using pip execute the following and substitute package_name by the desired package (e.g. virtualenv):

 .. code:: console